-The V in SVGs stands for “vector,” meaning graphics don’t degrade as they get larger.
+- The V in SVGs stands for “vector,” meaning graphics don’t degrade as they get larger.
 Your SVG infographic will look pixel-perfect at any size or zoom level—often with a smaller file size and faster load time.

 So why, you ask, doesn’t everyone make their infographics as SVGs?
 Well, because they take some smarts to create and upload.
 That’s the leg up that JPGs will likely always have: A JPG is just easier to export and upload to a site.

-So if you’re up for it, how to you make them?
-You can actually keep designing in Illustrator, since you’ll export your SVG from there.
+So if you’re up for it, how do you make an SVG infographic?
+You can actually keep designing in Adobe Illustrator, since you’ll export your SVG from there.
 It’s a bit technical of a process to get them looking and working well, but you’re welcome to follow along with our list of best practices here.

 If you want to leave that all to us, then we’re happy to help.
 Just let us know that you want all the fixings that an SVG can give ya, and we’ll make your infographic shine in all its glory.